matatirosolutions/doctrine-filemaker-driver-bundle/README.md

 # Doctrine FileMaker driver bundle #

-A Symfony bundle to implement the FileMaker Doctrine driver to allow the use the FileMaker CWP API in a Symfony application.
+A Symfony bundle to implement one of the FileMaker Doctrine drivers to allow the use of either FileMaker CWP API or the FileMaker Data API in a Symfony application.

 ## Installation ##